kdoore/CS2335-Gitbook/getting-started-v2.md

 # Getting Started - Project 1

+Below is an overview of the Game Objects used in

 #### Create a new 2D project in Unity

 After downloading and installing the Unity Editor, Open the Unity application and create a new **2D** project.